MrZahaki/Python-Audio-Processing/docs/index.rst

 =======================

-Sudio is a Python library for audio processing that enables developers to manipulate, edit, and analyze digital audio with ease.
+used to manipulate, edit, and analyze digital audio with ease.
 It offers a range of tools for working with sound files, including slicing, filtering, mixing, and applying effects across different audio formats.